 Avoid THESE 6 things for best adrenal health

-Just as there are foods that can help you heal more quickly, there are things that can hinder your recovery.
+The following foods can actually hinder your recovery from adrenal dysfunction.
 I advise people to avoid the following unhealthy choices as often as possible – but it’s crucial to leave them out when your adrenals are already impaired.

 - Unhealthy fats.
 While your body needs fat, it doesn’t need trans fats!
 Anything with the word hydrogenated on the label should be avoided.
 Deep fried foods won’t help you heal either.
 Air frying is a great way to get that crispy texture without the unhealthy fat.